brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 to be stuck out on the trail.
 I did see some crowded shelters in the south so keep the "no room at the inn" scenario in mind.

 I slept in stealth tent sites between shelters twice on my trip.
+The most exciting stealth site was on the ski run just off the summit of Jay Peak on a pretty windy night.
+Not super flat, but well worth it.

 I pitched on wooden platforms about 4 times and on the ground all other times.

 Taking some time to select a flat tent spot is worthwhile.
 The only bad nights I had on the trail were caused by overly sloped tent sites.
 Otherwise, I slept well.

+I'm not a hammock camper.
+I did see a few hammocks on my trip and it didn't seem like you'd ever have a problem finding suitable trees.

 ![LT3](/assets/images/IMG_0299.jpg)